benhowell/benhowell.github.com/_posts/2015-03-09-getting-started-with-opencv-and-web-cam-streaming.md

 **Feature Matching + Homography + Eye Tracking and Gaze Fixation to identify objects and locate them in space.**

-Determines fixation start and end points, and for the duration, draw a bounding box around the fixation area of interest (AOI) on the screen.
+Determines fixation start and end points, and for the duration, draws a bounding box around the fixation area of interest (AOI) on the screen.
 If a recognised marker is within that box (i.e. we're looking at an object) determine the (x,y,z) of the centre point of that marker in order to determine where it is in 3D space relative to the camera.
 NOTE: The fixation bounding box is for demonstration purposes only.
 In a real deployment you would not want to display the fixation bounding box as it distracts the user, which in turn changes their gaze point.

 Details: